AIM-Innsiktsplatformen/SyntheticPersons/README.md

 ## Adding Your OpenAI API Key

-Before you can run the code in the notebook, you will need to add your OpenAI API key.
+You can find your OpenAI API key here https://platform.openai.com/account/api-keys Before you can run the code in the notebook, you will need to add your OpenAI API key.
 To do this, follow these steps:

 1. Locate the `source` folder in the repository.